thebkv/bkv/Matthew_04.md

 24. So his fame spread throughout all Syria, and they brought to him all the sick, those afflicted with various diseases and pains, the demon-oppressed, epileptics, paralytics, and he healed them.

 25. And great crowds followed him from Galilee, Decapolis, **City of Peace**, Judea, and from beyond the **Descent**.

 ---

+## References (for this chapter)
+- Deuteronomy 8:2–3 — Israel tested in the wilderness; “Man shall not live by bread alone”
+- Hosea 2:14 — God calls into the wilderness to speak tenderly
+- Psalm 91:11–12 — Angels bearing you up (quoted in temptation)
+- Deuteronomy 6:13, 6:16 — Worship only God; do not test the Lord
+- Exodus 34:28 — Moses fasting forty days and forty nights
+- Numbers 14:33–34 — Israel’s forty years in the wilderness
+- Isaiah 9:1–2 — People walking in darkness see a great Light (quoted in Matthew 4:15–16)
+- Isaiah 57:20 — The wicked like the troubled sea
+- Matthew 7:16–20 — Fruit as outward sign of inward reality (later echo)

+---
 BKV-Project-GUID: 567a129b-db83-4ca4-af95-493b4d8ed523